SynPuCo/SynapseCounter/README.md

 ### Analyze Particles

 The parameters of the built-in ImageJ Analyse Particles function are introduced to overcome the possible artifacts coming from the high noise or staining artifacts.
-The user can define minimal and maximum size of presynaptic and postsynaptic proteins puncta that correspond to specific staining.
+The user can define minimum and maximum size of presynaptic and postsynaptic proteins puncta that correspond to specific staining.
 The results will be then generated regarding only the particles which size in within the defined interval.

 To optimize the parameters of puncta quantification for a particular case, we recommend the following:

 1. Run a few test images (3 per condition) with Synapse Counter plug-in using the “batch mode” option, while having the “Save intermediate files” activated;
 2. Open the intermediate files – they contain binary images with presynaptic and postsynaptic channels;
 3. Select the smallest puncta in the presynaptic channel binary image, which corresponds to the real synaptic puncta of the source image, with the “magic wand” tool, run “measure”.
 Important: remove the scale before measuring (Analyse->Set Scale->tick “Remove scale”+”Global”).
 Repeat the procedure for all test images.
 The mean value of the obtained “area” results will give a good estimate for the “Min presynaptic particle size” value.
 4. Select the biggest puncta in the presynaptic channel binary image, which corresponds to the real synaptic puncta of the source image, with the “magic wand” tool, run “measure”.
 Repeat the procedure for all test images.
 The mean value of the obtained “area” results will give a good estimate for the “Max presynaptic particle size” value
-5. Repeat steps iii and iv for the postsynaptic channel The minimal size of colocalized puncta is automatically defined as 1/3 of the minimal “Min particle size” value, maximal size is defined as the maximal “Max particle size” value.
+5. Repeat steps 3. and 4. for the postsynaptic channel

+The minimum size of colocalized puncta is automatically defined as 1/3 of the minimum “Min particle size” value, maximum size is defined as the maximum “Max particle size” value.
 This estimate bases on the idea that presynaptic and postsynaptic puncta should be overlapped by 33-100% to be considered as colocalized.
 Thus, this parameter should be in principle of no need to adjust.